thisismypassport/shrinko8/README.md

 * `--no-minify-lines` : Disable removal of line breaks
 * `--no-minify-comments` : Disable removal of comments (requires `--no-minify-spaces`)
 * `--no-minify-tokens` : Disable removal and alteration of tokens (not including identifier renaming)

+You can also generate a file telling you how the identifiers were renamed: (This can be useful for debugging and more)

+* `--rename-map <file>`

 ## Keeping comments